TheOdinProject/curriculum/web_development_101/installfest_first_rails_app.md

 The next thing we need to edit is the `routes.rb` file, and set our root route.
 This is so we can send the application without having to append `/cars` at the end.
 We will be using VSCode to do so again.

-First make sure we are in the root directory of our application, type `ls` and verify you see `Gemfile` in the terminal output.

-Next we need to edit the `routes.rb` file.
-To do this open `config/routes.rb` by typing `code config/routes.rb`, and make it match the example below:
+So go back to VSCode and expand the `config` folder in the tree view. one of the files inside will be `routes.rb`.
+Go ahead and open it up and make it match the example below:

 ~~~ruby
 Rails.application.routes.draw do